 The KegelSmart uses a simple vibration-guided programme which guides you through your daily exercises, while registering your pelvic muscle strength and monitoring improvement.
 With measurable results in 12 weeks, this pelvic floor exerciser lets you know when your hard work is paying off – such a great motivator!

+Looking for pelvic floor-friendly core exercises?
+One of the best is a bridge.
 This exercise raises your pelvis off the ground, engaging the muscles in your buttocks and thighs as well as your pelvic floor.